MachoGoldRam/E6-Images-To-Dataset/README.md

 ![plot](./images/DownloadAction.png?raw=true)

-Download the file to the `\zip` folder on the root of this project.
+Download the file to the `\zip` folder on the root of this project without extracting it.

 ![plot](./images/SaveAs.png?raw=true)